Old hives for traps

 In addition the swarming instinct is greatly reduced; it is unlikely the hive will send off small feral colonies taking away a large part of the workforce.

-During the growth of new queen cells it has been noted that hives forage much less; for a three week period less nectar is brought into the hive.
+During the growth of new queen cells it has been noted that hives forage much less; for a three week period little nectar is brought into the hive.
 That is another significant loss for the beekeeper that would be averted by splitting colonies.

 Swarming bees

 In short swarming bees are a mixed blessing.
-They are one way to increase the size of the apiary but there are many good reasons to discourage hives from sending off feral swarms that can be a menace to society.
+They are one way to increase the size of the apiary but there are many good reasons to discourage hives from sending off feral colonies that can be a menace to society.

 Before starting an apiary in the garden just make sure no one in the family is very allergic to beestings; or immediate neighbours.
-Local pain and swelling at the site is normal but any reaction at a distant part, especially the face and throat must be taken very seriously.
+Local pain and swelling at the site is normal but any reaction at a distant part, especially the face and throat must be taken seriously.

 Starches in general and especially simple carbs have come under the hammer in an increasingly obese society; and rightly so.
 But natural honey from a local "Beek" has a low GI; it's not fattening[1].